Oral hygiene is predictive of overall health, so a trip to the dentist for an annual screening is well worth the 10 minutes.

-Regular visits to the dentist won’t just help you maintain your pearly whites, but also play a pivotal role in improving your overall health as well.
+Regular visits to the dentist will help you maintain your pearly whites.
+They also play a pivotal role in improving your overall health as well.

 “Things that happen in the mouth affect everything else in the body,” said Dr. Mark Burhenne, dentist and co-founder of AskTheDentist.com.

 Tending to your oral health is key in helping prevent mouth ailments, such as gum disease.
 This also helps against:

 - Heart disease

 - Alzheimer’s disease, as suggested in a June 2017 article in the Journal of Oral Microbiology.

 Appointments are available